Klein Curacao info

 The soup turtle

 Another sea turtle you may encounter on Klein Curacao is the Soup Turtle.
 This is the largest turtle of the various sea turtles with a shell length of over a meter.
 Their diet consists primarily of animal matter, but seagrass and algae may also be eaten by the adults.
 This makes Klein Curacao the perfect habitat for these turtles!
-In fact, there are more than enough animals swimming in the sea around Klein Curacao and sea plants are more than enough to be found in the island’s beautiful coral reefs!
+In fact, there are more than enough animals swimming in the sea around Klein Curacao and sea plants are more than enough to be found in the beautiful coral reefs of the bounty island!
 When the green turtles deposit eggs, they crawl ashore at night for this purpose, so you will rarely see them on the land of Klein Curacao.
 In the sea, however, you can spot them while snorkeling or diving!

 Dolphins are enormously curious animals, which is also one of the reasons they are so often seen around Klein Curacao.
 Dolphins especially find the waves made by the boats that daily go to Klein Curacao irresistible; they can’t resist coming to take a look.
 They can swim out in front of the bow wave for up to half an hour and make high jumps out of the water, rotating up to seven times around their own body axis.
 The dolphins seen by far the most are the Bottlenose dolphin (Whitenose dolphin) and the Longnose dolphin (Spinner dolphin).